Radiotherapy for secondary breast cancer

-Radiotherapy shrinks the cancer and so relieves pressure on the nerves to reduce pain.
-Secondary cancer can weaken bones, because the growing cancer cells destroy the bone.
+Radiotherapy can shrink a secondary cancer to relieve pressure on the nerves and reduce pain.
+Secondary cancer in the bones can weaken them, because the growing cancer cells destroy the bone.
 After radiotherapy, the bone begins to replace the lost tissue and so becomes stronger again and less likely to fracture.

 This is radiotherapy that you have as an injection.
 It can be useful if your breast cancer has spread widely through your bones.
 You have this type of treatment to control bone pain.
 It may also slow down the development of the cancer in your bones.

 Side effects of radiotherapy for secondary breast cancer

 Secondary breast cancer usually only needs a short course of radiotherapy and so most women have few side effects.
 Radiotherapy may damage some normal cells around the cancer.
 The treatment may make you feel tired for a while.

 If you have treatment to your brain, you may have some hair loss.

 If you are having radiotherapy to the stomach, tummy (abdomen) or brain, you may feel sick.
 Sickness can be relieved by anti sickness medicines (antiemetics) that your doctor or nurse can prescribe.

 You can view and print the quick guides for all the pages in the Secondary breast cancer section.

 Radiotherapy uses high energy rays to destroy cancer cells.
 The rays only treat the area of the body they are aimed at.
 Radiotherapy can be given to different areas of the body at the same time.
 It tries to do as little harm as possible to normal cells.